AllenLi0110/aws-certification/aws-educate/workshops/2025-04-13-aws-educate-aif-2.md

 # 2025/04/13 AWS Educate Workshop 3

 This afternoon, I took a train to Taipei to attend the AWS Educate workshop.
 We built an integration using a Line bot and AWS services like Bedrock, Knowledge Base, S3, and Lambda.
-It was a great hands-on experience with cloud applications.
+It was a great hands-on experience with AI feature.

 ## AWS Educate TW